Logiqx/wst-results/docs/team/motions.md

 Only process 4 motions at a time, or it becomes very hard to keep track of everything that is happening

-- Motions should be returned to the office still switched on (i.e. LED flashing red, every 10 seconds or so)
+- Motions should be returned whilst still switched on (i.e. LED flashing red, every 10 seconds or so)
   - Motions that are switched off (LED not flashing red) will need to be switched back to be processed
     - Please make a note of the Motion number, so that we can double-check the GPS logs are complete